everlasterVR/everlastervr.github.io/_vam_plugins/naturalis_v1_1/physics_introduction/content.md

 Physics parameters are divided into joint physics parameters and soft physics parameters.

-- All parameters can be manually [offset from the calculated value](/docs/naturalis/v1_0/physics_offsets/)
+- All parameters can be manually [offset from the calculated value](/docs/naturalis/v1_1/physics_offsets/)
-- Soft physics parameters can be [adjusted along a gradient](/docs/naturalis/v1_0/soft_physics_gradient/)
+- Soft physics parameters can be [adjusted along a gradient](/docs/naturalis/v1_1/soft_physics_gradient/)
-- Soft physics parameters support [local distortion physics](/docs/naturalis/v1_0/local_distortion_physics/)
+- Soft physics parameters support [local distortion physics](/docs/naturalis/v1_1/local_distortion_physics/)
-- Some joint physics parameters have [gravity adjustments](/docs/naturalis/v1_0/gravity_physics/) built in (soft physics parameters do not)
+- Some joint physics parameters have [gravity adjustments](/docs/naturalis/v1_1/gravity_physics/) built in (soft physics parameters do not)
-- Parameter values are automatically calculated during [calibration](/docs/naturalis/v1_0/about_calibration/)
+- Parameter values are automatically calculated during [calibration](/docs/naturalis/v1_1/about_calibration/)
+- Parameter values can be affected by clothing items [clothing adjustment profiles](/docs/naturalis/v1_1/clothing/)

 ## BootyMagic